zedlopez/ifm/Writing with Inform.md

 > object > person > animal > mammal > Bengal tiger

-though the diagram is laid out as a sort of tree, just as zoologists do.
+The full diagram is laid out rather like a zoologist's tree of life.
+Of course, a zoologist would say that a person is an animal, and indeed a mammal, so that this layout is all wrong.
+But Inform is for narratives, not for doing science.
+When people ask if an animal is in the garden, they wouldn't normally count somebody who is cutting the grass.
+In its everyday meaning, "animal" is a non-human, and Inform goes along with that.

-As another example, it may seem curious that Inform doesn't usually think "man" is a kind of "animal".
-This is really because, in English, people don't usually expect something like "if an animal is in the garden" to be true when it's only the Revd Mr Beebe going for a walk.
-People expect the word "animal" not to mean a human being, despite our common genetic ancestry.
-But if we want to rearrange Inform's default ideas, we can do that quite easily:
+If we really want to rearrange Inform's default ideas, we can in fact do so:

 ``` inform7
 A man is a kind of animal.
 A woman is a kind of animal.